 Oolong teas are a category of semi-oxidized teas, falling between un-oxidized green teas and fully oxidized black teas.

 Tea artisans employ various methods of firing the freshly harvested tea leaves to prevent the naturally occurring oxidation process and to preserve the fresh green qualities of the leaf.
-Thus resulting in an incredibly refreshing spring green color of the brew.
+Thus resulting in an incredibly refreshing spring green to yellow color of the brew.

 Green tea is predominantly produced throughout China, Japan, Korea, and Southeast Asia during the spring growing season, which runs from March through May.